lightbend/fdp-sample-applications/README.md

 ### Configuration file

-The installation is driven through a JSON configuration file that defines the components that we want to install.
-The default file name is `bin/config.json.template`, which has the full set of components offered by the platform.
+The installation is driven through a JSON configuration file that defines the components that you want to install.
+A template for this file is provided, `apps/bin/config.json.template`, which has the full set of applications and the set of components for each application.

-As a user you can customize this file to install a subset.
-Copy the file to `bin/config.json` and make the changes desired.
+By default, the script will copy this file to `apps/bin/config.json` and use that copy.
+Or you can create your own copy first and edit it, such as removing the applications you don't want.
+You can also use a different file path, combined with the `--config-file` script argument.

+Instead of editing the JSON file, you can also use the command-line option `--app app-name` to pick an app to run.
+Repeat these arguments to run several apps.

 Here's part of the JSON template file for the network intrusion sample app.
 It shows that each entry consists of an application name along with the set of "components" available for installation for that particular application.
 Those "components" are actually deployed as Docker images: